UNC-Libraries-data/Excel/Excel_Workshop_Instructions.md

 *Highlight empty cells; type the value you want to enter in all of them; press the shortcut keys.

+We’ll come back to this last shortcut—it’s useful and we’ll cover it in more detail, but it’ll make more sense when you see the example in the spreadsheet.

 ### Best Practices and [Tidy Data](http://vita.had.co.nz/papers/tidy-data.pdf)

 * Each row is as an "observation" at a consistent level (e.g. no totals mixed in)
 * Each column as a "variable" or "field".
 	+ Don't store more than one piece of information in a cell.